AS201 Japan: Age of the Gods/Kojiki Myths

 Adapted from: http://www.ocada.jp/provinces/yamatai.php

-Ojin Tenno 270-310, some 20 years later, might be a better candidate for the earliest Japanese monarch; he might have been a renegade Puyo aristocrat who came over from Paekche or Koguryo and took over the Sujin line and moved its base from Kyushu to the Yamato Plain
+Ojin Tenno 270-310, some 20 years later, might also be a strong candidate for the earliest Japanese monarch; he might have been a renegade Puyo aristocrat who came over from Paekche or Koguryo and took over the Sujin line and moved its base from Kyushu to the Yamato Plain...

 Yuryaku tenno from 456-479 AD or possibly even as late as